El Dorado Hills Bicycle Accident Lawyer

 - Pain and suffering, including the emotional and mental anguish caused by the collision.

-The amount of financial compensation you can expect to recover through a personal injury claim depends on an array of factors including the severity of your injuries, the amount of your medical bills and lost wages, and the amount of available auto insurance coverage.Two Years is All the Time You Get
+The amount of financial compensation you can expect to recover through a personal injury claim depends on various factors, including the severity of your injuries, the amount of your medical bills and lost wages, and the amount of available auto insurance coverage.Two Years is All the Time You Get

-If you or a family member was involved in an accident where you were riding a bicycle and got hit by a motorist, a timer is set and begins ticking away.
-This is because, under California law, an injured bicyclist is required to file a claim within two years.
-If you wait and try to file a lawsuit after two years have passed, there is a very good chance that a judge will simply dismiss your case as being untimely filed.
+If you or a family member were involved in an accident where you rode a bicycle and got hit by a motorist, a timer is set and begins ticking away.
+Under California law, an injured bicyclist must file a claim within two years.
+If you wait and try to file a lawsuit after two years have passed, there is an excellent chance that a judge will simply dismiss your case as being untimely filed.
 This means you lose your right to pursue a financial recovery.
 Do not make this mistake.

-I’m Ed Smith, an El Dorado Hills bicycle accident lawyer.
-If you or someone you care about has been injured in an El Dorado Hills bicycle accident, please reach out to me for compassionate, free and friendly legal advice.
-I can be reached at 916.921.6400 or 800.404.5400.
+If you or someone you care about has been injured in a bicycle accident, please contact our injury lawyers for compassionate, free and friendly legal advice.
+Our El Dorado Hills bicycle accident attorneys can be reached at (916) 921-6400 or (800) 404-5400.